Christian Education for Children and Youth

 St. Thomas joyfully celebrates children, welcoming all families to our open and affirming congregation.
 Through our Christian education programs at St. Thomas we rejoice in the diversity of God’s creation: our church, kids, teachers, parents and babysitters, reflect a wide array of ages, economic, religious, cultural, ethnic, racial backgrounds, abilities and family structures–all gathered to explore our faith in a safe, fun, creative and friendly environment.
 All of our regular programs are free of charge, and scholarships are available as needed for special activities and trips.

 At St. Thomas, children of all ages are always welcome in worship and encouraged to actively participate in all aspects of church life from acolyting, to community service, to teaching Sunday School.
-There’s also plenty of time for fellowship to encourage our kids to develop meaningful relationships with their peers and grown-up members of the congregation.
+There’s also time for fellowship to encourage our kids to develop meaningful relationships with their peers and grown-up members of the congregation.
 St. Thomas strives to be a special place for our children, to provide our young members with a lifelong spiritual foundation–a place where seekers, searchers and doubters of all ages are welcome and encouraged in their faith.
 Our central goal is to help our children understand for themselves what it means to follow Jesus.

 St. Thomas, and the Episcopal Church, take seriously our responsibilities to love and protect children.
 To this end, St. Thomas regularly hosts, for all its clergy, staff, babysitters and Sunday School teachers and youth leaders, the Episcopal Church’s Safeguarding God’s Children program, a workshop designed to protect children and youth from abuse.